 This map shows you the areas, recommended for the solo traveler:

-What would be better than an AirBnB where you can meet a local in one of the hippest and centrally located areas of Barcelona (Sant Antoni neighbourhood).
+What would be better than an Airbnb where you can meet a local in one of the hippest and centrally located areas of Barcelona (Sant Antoni neighborhood).
+Find and Airbnb here.

 The nightlife in Barcelona is famous all around the world.
 So many clubs, discos, pubs…I am sure you will find your perfect night plan.

 If you are interested in party and nightlife, then I recommend you the following districts:

 - Sant Antoni